Karen Stokes, PhD

 News

-Currently: We are excited to be funded for several projects and periodically look for another member of our team to investigate cerebrovascular diseases – we’d love for you to join our team.
-Click on the “Positions” tab for further information.
-We also have a couple of outstanding undergraduate students who were with us over the summer and plan to return.
+Currently: We have two very talented graduate students who have been successful in getting fellowships and conference awards.
+We recently had outstanding undergraduate and high school students who were with us over the summer/past year.
 If you are a talented undergraduate student who is interested in researching cerebrovascular disease, check with us to see if we have a spot for you.

 July 2021: Dr. Stokes (as Co-PI with Dr. Wayne Orr) was awarded an NIH T32 grant to establish the MTCP program (Multidisciplinary Training in Cardiovascular Pathophysiology).